Build & deploy pipeline

 Do not use the initCommands

 for customising your runtime environment.
-See how to customise the runtime environment.
+See how to customize the runtime environment.

 Further deploys